Filter Evaluation v0.9.0

 for package, filter_exprs in filters.items():

-if view_name in TREE_VIEWS:
+if name in DISPLAY_AS_TREE:

 # Tree view for presence-based filters

-tree = build_filtered_tree(vehicle, matched)
+tree = build_filtered_tree(vehicle, matches)

 if tree is not None: